How To Close an NCR in Construction

 However, I should highlight here the fact that construction teams should always be practical and pragmatic and not create additional administrative work and bureaucracy just for the sake of it.

-How To Close NCR in Construction
+How To Close an NCR in Construction

 So, in order to close an NCR that has been opened in a construction project the following steps must be followed (almost religiously):